Read the 2023 ACGME Annual Educational Conference Abstracts .

 Note: All abstract proposals go through a blind selection process and personal identifiers will be removed from submission when being reviewed.

 Background, Objectives, Methods, Results/Outcomes/Improvements, Significance/Implications/Relevance.
-(There are five sections; each section is limited to 1,000 characters total, including spaces) Note: No charts, tables, or graphs will be accepted with the submission.
+(There are five sections to this criterion) Note: No charts, tables, or graphs are accepted with submissions. (required)

-The Marvin R. Dunn Poster Reception and Exhibitor Kick-Off takes place Thursday evening of the conference.
-At least one author of an accepted abstract must be available to discuss the poster during the reception.
-Posters will be available for viewing throughout the conference to be viewed by attendees on their own time.
+Accepted abstract posters are presented during the Marvin R. Dunn Poster Reception and Exhibitor Kick-Off, which takes place on the Thursday evening of the Annual Educational Conference.
+At least one author of an accepted abstract must be available to discuss the poster during the Reception.
+Posters will be available for viewing throughout the conference by attendees on their own time.

 Do authors representing a poster need to register for the conference?